Skip to main content

 Volumetric PIV

-• Illumination from either 100 Hz dual cavity 100mJ laser or 300 W LED array.
+• Illumination from 300 W LED array.

 • Four highspeed Vision Research cameras that can be flexibly configured according to the experimental geometry.